pyTooling/pyTooling/doc/Common/index.rst

 mergedicts
 **********

-:py:func:`~pyTooling.Common.mergedicts` merges multiple dictionaries into a new single dictionary.
+:func:`~pyTooling.Common.mergedicts` merges multiple dictionaries into a new single dictionary.
 It accepts an arbitrary number of dictionaries to merge.
 Optionally, the named parameter ``func`` accepts a function that can be applied to every element during the merge operation.